fastai/course-v3/docs/start_sagemaker.md

 sidebar: home_sidebar
 ---

-This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using AWS SageMaker.
+This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using Amazon SageMaker.

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](https://course.fast.ai/update_sagemaker.html) section.

 We will use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to provision all of the SageMaker resources including the Notebook instance, Notebook Lifecyle configuration and IAM role.
-Be default it will provision a SageMaker notebook of instance type *ml.p2.xlarge* which has the Nvidia K80 GPU and 50 GB of EBS disk space.
+By default it will provision a SageMaker notebook instance of type *ml.p2.xlarge* which has the Nvidia K80 GPU and 50 GB of EBS disk space.

 ## Pricing